 There will be a wide range of resources available for mark making, both indoors and outdoors.
 There will be a wide variety of resources for your child to use including chalk, paint brushes large and small, crayons, pens and pencils.
 It will be real world and meaningful to the unique child.
 Activities that support fine motor skills, such as tap a shape, will also support writing development.

-During each phonic lesson we will practise writing the letter on whiteboards to develop letter recognition and letter formation of both lower case and capital letters.
+During each phonic lesson we will practice writing the letters in their phonics scrapbooks to develop letter recognition and letter formation.
 As we develop our phonic knowledge we will learn to spell words by identifying the sounds and then writing the sound with letter/s.

 At preschool children will begin to learn and understand the five key concepts about print; print has meaning, print can have different purposes, we read English text from left to right and from top to bottom, the names of the different parts of a book and page sequencing.
 They will also begin to develop their phonological awareness, so that they can spot and suggest rhymes, count or clap syllables in a word and recognise words with the same initial sound, such as money and mother.
 During Terms 1 and 2 we will build on these skills and support children to: